Policy 3.08

 Subpart C. Criteria

-- Clinicals and some courses with laboratory components are not eligible for incompletes.
+Internships, standalone in-person labs, and clinicals are not eligible for incompletes.
 All work and all hours for these courses must be completed by the end of the semester in which the student is registered.
+If the student is unable to complete the course, the student should withdraw and register for the course in a subsequent semester.

 - The student must present the instructor with a documentable and legitimate reason for not being able to complete the course by the end of the semester in which the student is registered for the course.

-- The student must have completed at least 75% of the course requirements up to the point where the request for an incomplete is made.
+- The student must have completed at least 75 percent of the course requirements up to the point where the request for an incomplete is made.

 - The student must be earning a passing grade in the course at the time that the request for an incomplete is made.